tuxalin/CommandBuffer/Readme.md

     //fill command data
     ...
 ```
 NOTE.
-Since matrices is a POD you can use data copy commands which will automatically allocate auxiliary memory and copy it.
+Since matrices are PODs you can use data copy commands which will automatically allocate auxiliary memory and copy it.

 ## Example

-Check the [example](example/) folder which shows how to use the CommandBuffer in a real use case scenario and more advanced usage, it was done by adapting NVIDIA's Gameworks GL Threading example to a deferred renderer.
+Check the [example](example/) folder which shows how to use the CommandBuffer in a real use case scenario with more advanced usage, it was done by adapting NVIDIA's Gameworks GL Threading example to a deferred renderer.

 ## Contributing